armory3d/armory_docs/essentials/traits.md

 - `Trait.notifyOnUpdate()` - update game logic here
 - `Trait.notifyOnRender()` - update rendering here

 As the scene is being built asynchronously, `onInit` event can get called at a time when not all scene objects are present yet.
-If trait construction depends on other scene objects, it is possible to use `Scene.active.notifyOnInit()` event which gets called as soon as the scene is fully constructed.
+If trait construction depends on other scene objects, use `Scene.active.notifyOnInit()` event which gets called as soon as the scene is fully constructed.